Cray-HPE/docs-csm/install/configure_administrative_access.md

 The BMCs that control management nodes will not have been marked with the `Management` role in HSM.
-It is important to mark them with the `Management` role so that they can be easily included in the locking/unlocking operations required as protections for FAS and PCS/CAPMC actions.
+It is important to mark them with the `Management` role so that they can be easily included in the locking/unlocking operations required as protections for FAS and PCS actions.

 **Set BMC `Management` roles now!**